Prathameshworks247/Global-Warming-Dashboard/README.md

 ## Technologies Used 🛠️

-- **Frontend**: R Shiny for creating an interactive user interface.
+- **Frontend**: Python Shiny for creating an interactive user interface.
-- **Data Visualization**: ggplot2, plotly, and leaflet for interactive and static visualizations.
+- **Data Visualization**: Plotly and Matplotlib for interactive and static visualizations.
 - **Data Source**: NASA GISS Surface Temperature Analysis (GISTEMP), NOAA, or similar datasets.
-- **Backend**: R for data manipulation, statistical computation, and server logic.
+- **Backend**: Python for data manipulation and server logic.

 ---